M3wP/Monopoly/C64/readme.md

 still works alright enough.
 For four or more you probably want the normal amount.
 I may expand the selection range.
 I have been asked for $3000 but this is definitely too high.
-* Coming soon -- taxes can be sent to and collected from Free Parking.
+* Taxes can be sent to and collected from Free Parking.
 I actually hate this house rule because it is insanely unbalanced and can cause the game to drag on.
-It is widely desired, however so I will provide it (it has been almost free in the implementation anyway).
+It is widely desired, however so I provide it (it has been almost free in the implementation anyway).
 Only taxes will be accumulated.
 * I am considering the "double salary for actually landing on Go" house rule but I feel it is largely redundant with a high starting